Congo says 3 new Ebola cases confirmed in large city

 The statement late Friday said the confirmed cases are in Mbandaka city, where a single case was confirmed earlier in the week.

 There are now 17 confirmed Ebola cases in this outbreak, including one death, plus 21 probable cases and five suspected ones.
+It was not immediately clear what link the new cases might have to others.

 The World Health Organization on Friday decided not to declare the outbreak a global health emergency, but it called the risk of spread within Congo “very high” and warned nine neighboring countries that the risk to them was high.
 WHO said there should be no international travel or trade restrictions.